SoftInstigate/restheart-website/docs/v6/clustering.md

 ## JWT Token Manager

+Purchasing a RESTHeart Commercial license clustering can be configured easier, without the need for sticky sessions.
+This enables a fully **stateless deployment**.

-The specialized `JWT Token Manager` which creates cryptographically signed tokens that can be acknowledged by any RESTHeart node in the cluster without direct communication and synchronization among them: fast, simple and safe.
+With the license, you can get the specialized `JWT Token Manager` which creates cryptographically signed tokens that can be acknowledged by any RESTHeart node in the cluster without direct communication and synchronization among them: fast, simple and safe.

 For more information refer to the [Token Manager](/docs/plugins/security-plugins/#token-managers) documentation page.